-- Directional Drilling Tracer Wire: This wire works the same way that traditional tracer wire works, but is made of a more durable insulation able to withstand the harsher environments associated with the drilling process.
-This guarantees that your tracer will still be in one piece when you need to use it.
-Drilling and pulling back only once is always the low cost answer!
+Directional Drilling (HDD) Tracer Wire: This wire is like a traditional tracer wire but is made of a more durable insulation that can withstand the harsher environments associated with the drilling process.
+This guarantees your tracer will still be in one piece when you need to use it.